The Story Begins With Aristotle

 2015

-Professor Adam Zeman conducts another study with 21 control subjects, revealing outliers on both ends of visual imagery extremes.
+Professor Adam Zeman conducted another study with 21 control subjects, revealing outliers on both ends of visual imagery extremes.
 The inability to voluntarily visualize is given the name congenital aphantasia, meaning from birth.
 Zeman later names the opposite phenomenon hyperphantasia.

 2018